 Sound internal and external audit programmes play an important role in the bank's validation process.
-External and internal audit should devote considerable resources to reviewing the control environment, the availability and reliability of information or evidence used in the valuation process, and the reliability of estimated fair values.
+Supervisors should expect external and internal audit to devote considerable resources to reviewing the control environment, the availability and reliability of information or evidence used in the valuation process, and the reliability of estimated fair values.
 This includes the price verification processes and testing valuations of significant transactions.
-Audit programmes should also evaluate whether the disclosures about fair values made by the bank are in accordance with the applicable accounting standards.6
+Audit programmes should also evaluate whether the disclosures about fair values made by the bank are in accordance with the applicable accounting standards.7